 Old Age Security (OAS) clawback

 The government imposes a special tax—the “clawback”— on your Old Age Security (OAS) payments if your net income for the year exceeds a certain annual threshold.
-For 2014, the threshold is $71,592.
+For 2015, the threshold is $72,809.
 The amount of the clawback is equal to your OAS payments or 15% of the amount by which your net income exceeds the threshold, whichever is less.
-For the 2014 year, the full amount of the OAS benefit will be eliminated when your net income reaches approximately $116,000.
+For the 2015 year, assuming you start to receive OAS benefits at age 65 (see below) the full amount of the OAS benefit will be eliminated when your net income (including your OAS benefit) is just over $117,000.
 The clawback amounts are repaid through withholdings from your monthly OAS payments.

 How it works